Standard Poker Chip Values and Colors

 For example, if you’re playing a $0.05/$0.10 cash game, your white chips should be worth $0.10, your red chips $0.50, your green chips $2.50, and your black chips $10.

-However, if there’s a shortage of chips to make change with, you may want to introduce some lower-valued chips into the game.
-This can be done by removing the higher-valued chips and instead using them as lower-valued chips.
+However, if there are not enough chips for making change, you may want to introduce lower-denomination chips.
+This can be done by reallocating the values of higher-denomination chips.
 In the above example, you could reassign the black chip from $10 to $1.

 Home Game Tournament Poker Chip Color Values

-Running a home game tournament can be difficult due to the limited number of chips and the increasing blinds.
-It can also be a challenge getting enough chips to meet demand, as most poker sets only come with 300 chips.
-Depending on the number of players in your tournament, that doesn’t leave room for many spares, so make sure to account for this when setting up your stacks.
+Running a home game tournament can be challenging due to the limited number of chips and the increasing blinds.
+It can also be difficult to have enough chips to meet demand, as most poker sets only come with 300 chips.
+Depending on the number of players in your tournament, you may not have many spares, so make sure to account for this when setting up your stacks.

 Depending on your tournament structure, you often want players to start with at least 100/200bb.
 If you’re playing with a standard five-color set, you may want to assign your chip values like so: